SEND Provision (Special Educational Needs and/or Disabilities)

-At Kimpton Primary School we believe that each child has individual and unique needs.
+At Kimpton Primary School we know that each child has individual and unique needs.
 Some children may require additional support for a short period of time and others for longer and with more specialist input.
-Both staff and governors are committed to providing the highest levels of achievement for every child attending the school and work hard alongside parents and the child to ensure that they are achieving today; ready for tomorrow.
+Staff and governors are committed to ensuring the highest levels of provision for every child attending the school and work hard alongside parents and the child to ensure that they are achieving today; ready for tomorrow.

 The school aims to provide all children with an inclusive curriculum and environment where they can thrive.
 The staff have high expectations of every child and support them in becoming positive and independent learners.

 Alongside children who have a Special Educational Need or Disability as defined in the Special Educational Needs and Disability Code of Practice (2014), the school also provides a range of support for children who may need some additional help with their learning, behaviour and well-being.